gk199/MonteCarlo_PrivateProduction/CompressedSpectra/README.md

    cp $CARDSDIR/${name}_param_card.dat ./Cards/param_card.dat
 fi
 ```
-The run card from the W+ example may also be copied over to the `nfw2002203m_cards` directory.
+The run card from the W+ example may also be copied over to the `nfwLLP2002203m_cards` directory.
 The only change needed is:
 ```
  0.0      = time_of_flight    !
 Threshold to store the time of flight information
 ```
 Then the gridpack generation is initiated with:
 ```
-time ./gridpack_generation.sh nfwLLP2002203m ./nfwLLP2002203m_cards/ local
+time ./gridpack_generation.sh nfwLLP2002203m nfwLLP2002203m_cards local
 ```
+The third argument (nfwLLP2002203m) is the directory where the output is stored, and this process name must agree with the input card naming scheme ($NAME_run_card.dat, $NAME_proc_card.dat,etc...).
+The run, proc, and param card should be stored in `nfwLLP2002203m_cards/`.
 The resulting LHE file from the gridpack generation is stored:
 ```
 /afs/cern.ch/user/g/gkopp/nobackup/cmsdas_2020_gen/genprod_mg261_slc7/bin/MadGraph5_aMCatNLO/work_LLP3m/cmsgrid_final.lhe
 ```